socialize/socialize-sdk-android/sdk/doc/sphinx/source/facebook_adv.rst

 Using Custom Open Graph Actions
 """""""""""""""""""""""""""""""
-The Facebook Open Graph allows developers to create custom actions which can more closely represent the activity within your app.
+In addition to using the built-in Open Graph actions, you can also define your own.

-For example an app that shows movie clips may want to post the fact that a user "watched" a "movie" rather than simply saying a user "shared" a "link".
+For example an app that reviews restaurants may want to post the fact that a user "ate" a "meal" rather than simply saying a user "shared" a "link".

 There is however a fairly lengthy setup process to correctly configure your application to handle custom OG actions.